Stable limit theorems on the Poisson space

 \subsubsection{Link with the convergence in law}

-These three distances depend on $X$ and $Y$ only through their laws.
-If $Y \sim \nu$, we sometimes write $d_{i}(X, \nu)$ for $d_{i}(X,Y)$ ($i \in \{0,1,3\}$).
-The Monge-Kantorovich distance induces a topology on the space of probability measures that corresponds to the convergence in law together with the convergence of the first moment~\cite[Theorem 6.9]{VillaniOldAndNew}.
-The Peccati-Zheng distance induces a topology on the space of probability measures which is strictly stronger than the topology of the convergence in law.
-The Fortet-Mourier distance induces, on the space of probability measures, the topology of the convergence in law~\cite[Theorem 11.3.3]{Dudley}.
+These two distances depend on $X$ and $Y$ only through their laws.
+If $Y \sim \nu$, we sometimes write $d_{i}(X, \nu)$ for $d_{i}(X,Y)$ ($i \in \{1,3\}$).
+The Wasserstein distance induces a topology on the space of probability measures that corresponds to the convergence in law together with the convergence of the first moment~\cite[Theorem 6.9]{VillaniOldAndNew}.
+The distance $d_{3}$ induces a topology on the space of probability measures which is strictly stronger than the topology of the convergence in law.